Cutler’s Cinnamon Rolls are filled with cinnamon sugar and topped with a rich cream cheese frosting!

 - Meanwhile, mix together butter, sugars and cinnamon for filling, set aside.

-- When dough is ready, roll out onto floured surface into 24x10 inch rectangle.
+- When dough is ready, roll onto a floured surface into 24×10 inch rectangle.

 - Spread filling ingredients on top of rolled out dough, sprinkle with nuts.

-- Roll up dough beginning with long side.
-Take care to tuck the dough tightly and evenly.
-Go along the dough a little at a time, tucking the dough as you roll.
-When finished rolling, cut the dough into 1 1/2-inch pieces.
+- Cut the dough into 1 1/2-inch pieces.
 Place on a greased pan, let rise until doubled, or about 45 minutes in a warm place.

-- Bake at 350 degrees for about 15-20 minutes or until light golden color.
+- Bake at 350 degrees for about 15-20 minutes or until light golden in color.

-- While rolls are cooling, Beat cream cheese, butter, powdered sugar and vanilla together in a bowl.
+- While rolls are cooling, beat cream cheese, butter, powdered sugar and vanilla together in a bowl.
+Mix until smooth.

-- Mix until smooth.
-Spread frosting onto rolls while still warm.
+- Spread frosting onto rolls while still warm.

 Did you make this recipe?